Well hi there!

 Just to get you started, here’s a little FYI on what you’ll find find around these parts.
 There’s the obligatory About me page where you find out all my deep dark secrets.
 (Not really, but you do at least find out whether I love milk or dark chocolate.
 And what my friends think of me.)

-Of course, if you’re here for the books, you’ll get information on When the Stars Go Blue (St. Martin’s Griffin/2010), winner of BEST YOUNG ADULT NOVEL: 2011 INTERNATIONAL LATINO BOOK AWARDS, including an excerpt, as well as info on my previous novels, Adiós to My Old Life and It’s Not About the Accent.
-Also, in the coming weeks, I’ll be adding more information about the story to which Publisher’s Weekly gave a starred review, calling it a, “lush portrayal of a joyful, painful, complicated life,” Between Here and Gone coming from Diversion Books on January 12th, 2016.
+Of course, if you’re here for the books, you’ll get information on When the Stars Go Blue (St. Martin’s Griffin/2010), winner of BEST YOUNG ADULT NOVEL: 2011 INTERNATIONAL LATINO BOOK AWARDS, as well as info on my previous novels, Adiós to My Old Life, It’s Not About the Accent, and Both Sides Now.
+Also, in coming weeks, I’ll be adding more information about the story to which Publisher’s Weekly gave a starred review, calling it a, “lush portrayal of a joyful, painful, complicated life,” Between Here and Gone coming from Diversion Books on January 12th, 2016.

 I can also be found on Twitter, Facebook, and Instagram so there are various and sundry ways with which to keep up with me.
 So please, give me a holler- I do enjoy connecting with people.
 In the meantime, look around and feel to comment if the spirit moves.

 No, not that music.
 Although, yes, I did listen to the orchestral score for Carmen quite a bit as well, but what I’m talking about is the custom-created playlists without which I cannot start any project.
 By the time I come to the end of a project, I can have as many as three or four playlists wandering around, but I always start with one and it’s my old faithful, as it were.
 That doesn’t mean it’s a static thing.
 Nope, my playlists are ever-evolving as I come across new music or old favorites that all of a sudden seem like they’re absolutely perfect for a scene or emotion I’m trying to evoke.